 Michelle is Glasgow group leader of Business for Scotland and was elected to the National Committee of Women for Independence in May 2015.

-Ian is also a founder of the Glasgow Distillery Company, the first gin and whisky distillery in Glasgow for over 100 years, being one of the founding members of the Scottish Craft Distillers Association and the Non Executive Finance Director of a software company.
-Ian is also finance spokesperson for Business for Scotland.
+Ian is also a founder of the Glasgow Distillery Company, the first gin and whisky distillery in Glasgow for over 100 years, being one of the founding members of the Scottish Craft Distillers Association and the Non-Executive Finance Director of a software company.
+Ian is also the finance spokesperson for Business for Scotland.

 Director and Edinburgh group leader of Business for Scotland.
 Jil is a founding partner at ThinRedLine Design, a marketing and graphic design company based in Edinburgh supplying graphics, photography, branded workwear and products.
 Jil has previously worked within fashion, design and media sectors, as a freelance stylist and copywriter for organisations such as Edinburgh & Lothian Tourist Board, Scottish Convention Bureau, Standard Life publications and the fashion pages of the Weekend Scotsman magazine.